PostHog/posthog.com/contents/docs/cdp/destinations/index.md

 ### How do you handle retries?

 By default, all HTTP calls (`fetch` calls in Hog) are expected to return a 2xx response.
-If we get a non-OK response we will retry up to 3 times depending on the error codes.
+If we get a non-OK response, we will retry up to 3 times depending on the error codes.
 We may modify this logic as we make improvements to try and balance reliability and speed.